 - Egg White Protein Powder: to help increase protein and also give more of that bread like texture to this french baguette.

-- Cream cheese: for that mild sweet taste and pleasant tang makes this gives some flavour to the bread.
+- Cream cheese: for that mildly sweet taste and pleasant tang gives some flavor to the bread.

 - Baking Powder: acts as a leavening agent and also helps the bread rise